Chevrolet small-block engine (first- and second-generation): 302

 Reminiscing about the series, mid-70s Australian F5000 driver Bruce Allison said, "We never used first gear at the start.
 We started in second, and even then there was so much torque, you'd get wheelspin through third and fourth gears."
-Prepared with a Lucas-McKay mechanically timed individual-stack magnesium fuel-injection induction system that was paired with ported production car double-hump iron heads, a rev-kit fitted roller lifter camshaft, roller bearing rocker arms, and a virtually stock production crankshaft, it had a lasting impact on the series' ability to conduct high car-count finishes and close competition events by the degree of mechanical success it provided to a series filled with star international Grand Prix drivers like David Hobbs, Brian Redman, Jody Scheckter and Mario Andretti.
+Prepared with a Lucas-McKay mechanically timed individual-stack magnesium fuel-injection induction system that was paired with ported production car double-hump iron heads, a rev-kit fitted roller lifter camshaft, roller bearing rocker arms, and a virtually stock production crankshaft, it had a lasting impact on the series' ability to conduct high car-count finishes and close competition events by the degree of mechanical success it provided to a series filled with star international Grand Prix drivers like Mario Andretti, Mark Donohue, David Hobbs, Graham McRae, Brian Redman, Jody Scheckter, and Al and Bobby Unser.